utopia-rise/godot-kotlin-native/docs/src/doc/setup/gradle.md

 }
 ```

-More will be explained in the [classes](../user-guide/classes.md) section of user guide, but for now `@RegisterClass` will register
+`@RegisterClass` will register the annotated class to Godot.
+More details can be found in the [classes](../user-guide/classes.md) section of the user guide
-the annotated class to Godot.

 Now we can trigger a build.